dkandalov/dkandalov.github.io/_posts/2016-06-07-From-Groovy-to-Kotlin.markdown

 #### "Modifying" immutable objects
-Both Groovy and Kotlin can define value-objects, i.e. a class with immutable fields and implicitly defined equality and hash code methods.
+Both Groovy and Kotlin can define value-objects classes, i.e. a class with immutable fields and implicitly defined equality and hash code methods.
-In Groovy it's ``@Immutable`` annotation, in Kotlin it's ``data class`` definition.
+In Groovy it's a class with ``@Immutable`` annotation, in Kotlin ``data class`` definition.
-One of the things you might want to do with value-object is copy it into new object with one or more fields modified.
+One of the things you might want to do with value-object is copy it into new object changing one or more fields.

-In both Groovy and Kotlin it's almost the same method name and almost the same syntax.
+Even though underlying implementation is different, from user point of view Groovy and Kotlin code looks similar.

 Groovy:
 <groovy>